pawelqbera/FlashrrApp/README.md

 - card drafts (save unfinished cards and mark them as drafts)
 - presentation view where you can see the list of the cards and preview them at once
 - move card from one collection to another
+- FIXED: next/previous card navigation doesnt work properly
+- FIXED: card searching has stopped working correctly

 ## Currently working on Flashrr 0.4.0, Vanilla, Spaghetti

 ## Features to be added in 0.4.0

 ## Bugs
-- next/previous card navigation doesnt work properly
 - broken Display flashcards only checkbox
 - selected topic is not correctly saved into database (after page refresh wrong topic is displayed)
 - if I change collection, all topics are still displayed at once
-- card searching has stopped working correctly
 - move card: moved card wrong behavior (improve create and remove)
+- problems wit auto-saving drafts

 # License